bwesterb/pol/README.md

 pol
 ===

-**WARNING** pol is in development: it is not finished and not yet secure
+**WARNING** pol is in development: it is not finished; it is probably not yet seccure and updates of the format might break your safe.

 pol /pɵl/ is a password manager with two important features: